bwv988/docker-zeppelin/README.md

 # Apache Zeppelin Docker

+## About

 Run Apache Zeppelin in a docker environment.

-This is currently under development.
+This is based on the Spark docker images for data science.

-## Open issues
+## Version

-- Re-factor to use debian:jessie or hadoop image as new base.
-- Look into Zeppelin build issue w./ poor internet connection.
+Apache Zeppelin 0.6.1 with all interpreters.